SS Yarmouth: Yarmouth Steamship Company

 In 1885, L.E.
 Baker wished to expand on his existing railroad, import and mercantile businesses in Nova Scotia.
 He had seen the need for reliable transportation links between Yarmouth, and ports on the Bay of Fundy, and from Yarmouth to Boston.
 Baker foresaw that the shipping company would bring in tourists to the province, and open up opportunities for building hotels, rail connections, and the development of "ports of call" along its route.
 His first step in November 1884, was when he and Captain Harvey Doane bought the SS City of Saint John.
 Soon after, he established the Yarmouth Line in May 1885, with the purchase from the Nova Scotia Steamship Company of Clements Wharf and the SS Dominion of 450 tons.
 The Dominion had started life as the SS Linda, built in 1884 by Hill & Grinnell at Mystic Bridge.
 Together both these ships operated regular services on the key routes for transportation and commerce in the region; Yarmouth and Boston, Halifax and St. John.
 In January 1886 Baker acquired the SS Alpha, and with the Dominion, the line was able to offer passenger and freight services from Yarmouth to Halifax, Boston, and Saint John.
 In February 1887, to raise further capital, Baker reorganized the company as the Boston & Yarmouth Steamship Company, thus enabling funding for the purchase of the SS Yarmouth for the Boston service, which began operating in May 1887.
 Business was good and they expanded services again with the SS Boston in September 1890.
 In 1894 the company was absorbed along with Baker's other business, the Western Counties Railway Company, into the Dominion Atlantic Railway.
 Baker died in 1899.

 Stranding

 In Ottawa, on 1 April 1908, the findings of the "Wreck Commissioner of Canada" O. G. V. Spain were presented to the Deputy Minister, Marine and Fisheries in Ottawa concerning an incident in 1907/1908 when the Yarmouth was stranded under the command of Captain McKinnon.
 The Commissioner criticised the Captain for underestimating the tide and a lack of precaution.

-In 1911 the Canadian Pacific Railroad (CPR) took over the Dominion Atlantic Railway (DAR) company, with the DAR continuing as a trading name.
+In 1911 the Canadian Pacific Railway (CPR) took over the Dominion Atlantic Railway (DAR) company, with the DAR continuing as a trading name.
 The DAR sold three vessels and all rights to the Boston service to the Boston & Yarmouth Steamship Company division of Eastern Steamship., and so the CPR (DAR) reassigned the Yarmouth to the Digby – Saint John, New Brunswick route.